kwekubright/ToDo-List-App/README.md

 ## Usage
-This package provides a the environment to bootstrap a webpack project
+This package provides the environment to bootstrap a webpack project

 ### Server